-Liz Brogden is a PhD candidate with the Urban Informatics group in the QUT Design Lab.
-She has a Master of Architecture and Bachelor of Environmental Design from the University of Western Australia, and professional experience on a range of residential, commercial, and public architectural projects.
+Liz completed her PhD at QUT, and Master of Architecture and Bachelor of Environmental Design degrees at the University of Western Australia.
+Prior to commencing her PhD, she worked in architectural practice on a range of residential, commercial, and public architectural projects.

 Liz sits on both the national Climate Action and Sustainability Taskforce (CAST) and the Queensland Chapter Sustainability Committee for the Australian Institute of Architects (AIA).
 Current funded research projects include ‘Resilience in Education’ (Royal Academy of Engineers), ‘Temperate Climate Study and Design Guidelines’ (Toowoomba Regional Council) and ‘Climate Literacy in Architecture Education’ (AASA).